 Interest judged by searches is still high.
 But it’s back down at similar levels to Christmas, Black Friday and Singles Day from last year.

-So yes, COVID-19 might have pushed the e-Commerce baseline up.
+So yes, COVID-19 pushed the e-Commerce search baseline up.
 But that initial peak has subsided.

-So, while it’s been like a short-term adrenalin boost for the e-Commerce business, there’s still a lot to review if you plan to have a longer-term e-Commerce business.
+And yes, it’s been like a short-term adrenalin shot for e-Commerce.
+But, there’s still a lot of thinking to do to work out your longer-term e-Commerce strategy.

-And people have started to head back to stores.
-Look at the queues outside shops in countries that have had more restrictive closures, like this example in the UK.
+Plus, people have started to head back to stores.
+Look at the queues outside shops in countries which have had more restrictive retail lockdowns.

 What online shoppers want